ibm-cloud-docs/power-iaas/migration-strategies.md

 ## IBM Cloud Object Storage (ICOS)
 {: #migration-icos}

 ICOS can be used as an intermediary location to store files from your on-premises environment.
 You can retrieve and send your files to the {{site.data.keyword.powerSys_notm}} environment from this location.
 You must create ICOS buckets to transfer data over the public internet and or privately secured links.
-For more information, see [IBM Cloud Object Storage: FAQ](https://www.ibm.com/cloud/object-storage/faq).
+For more information, see [IBM Cloud Object Storage: FAQ](https://www.ibm.com/cloud/object-storage/faq){: new_window}{: external}.

 ## Mass Data Migration (MDM)
 {: #migration-mdm}

 MDM provides a simple and secure way to physically transfer data (terabytes to petabytes) to the IBM Cloud.
 As part of the MDM process, IBM sends the client an MDM-approved device, who uploads their on-premises data to the device and sends it back.
 IBM then transfers and stores the content in ICOS for later retrieval from within the {{site.data.keyword.powerSys_notm}} environment.
-For more information, see [Mass Data Migration: FAQ](https://www.ibm.com/cloud/mass-data-migration/faq).
+For more information, see [Mass Data Migration: FAQ](https://www.ibm.com/cloud/mass-data-migration/faq){: new_window}{: external}.

 ## PowerVC images and ICOS
 {: #migration-powervc-icos}